gbaldev/notesAppMonorepo/README.md

 # NotesApp Monorepo

-This monorepo contains a full-featured note-taking application designed as a portfolio project.
+This monorepo contains a full-featured note-taking application designed as example project.
 The solution includes a Node.js server with MongoDB and a React Native app with native modules for Android and iOS.
 These modules are used to implement persistent storage for the data served by the backend.

 ## Features